 Essentially, traditional public auctions of homes account for just a fraction of the UK’s property sales – but modern property auctions are gaining interest.

-And not every home seller will be wanting to complete their house sale within a few weeks but for those who do, and for those who want to earn the most money, then a modern auction is worth considering.
+And not every home seller will be wanting to complete their house sale within a few weeks but for those who do, and for those who want to earn the most money, then a modern one is worth considering.